storybookjs/frontpage/README.md

 2. `yarn start:skip-addons` to skip building the addon catalog

+3. `yarn start:docs-only` to mock the home page and build the docs pages

 #### Docs content

 The content for the documentation section is in the `docs/` subdirectory of the Storybook monorepo: https://github.com/storybookjs/storybook/tree/next/docs.